tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 }
 ```

+This is known as a request body parameter.

 ## Documenting lengthy JSON objects in request bodies

-Documenting JSON data is actually one of the trickier parts of API documentation.
-Documenting a JSON object in the request body or in the response is easy if the object is simple, with just a few key-value pairs.
+Documenting JSON data (both in request body parameters and responses) is actually one of the trickier parts of API documentation.
+Documenting a JSON object is easy if the object is simple, with just a few key-value pairs.
 But what if you have a JSON object with multiple objects inside objects, numerous levels of nesting, and lengthy and conditional data?
 What if the JSON object spans more than 100 lines, or 1,000?

-Tables work all right for documenting JSON, but they can be challenging as well.
-In a table, it can be hard to distinguish between top-level and sub-level items.
+Tables work all right for documenting JSON, but in a table, it can be hard to distinguish between top-level and sub-level items.
 The object that contains an object that also contains an object, etc., can be confusing to represent.

 By all means, if the JSON object is relatively small, a table is probably your best option.
 But there are  other approaches that designers have taken as well.

 Take a look at eBay's [findItemsByProduct](http://developer.ebay.com/DevZone/finding/CallRef/findItemsByProduct.html) endpoint.

-The sample request contains links to each of the parameters.

 <img src="{{ "/images_api/ebayparam1.png" | prepend: site.baseurl }}" alt="eBay parameters" />